Introduction of AVL Tree

 • Each node of this tree contains extra information as a balance factor.

-• Tree rotation and Self-balancing in this tree is an expensive operation.
+• Tree rotation and self-balancing in this tree is are expensive operations.

-• Insertion and Deletion operation takes comparatively more time to complete the operation.
+• Insertion and deletion operations take comparatively more time to complete.

 Use/Application